BerkeleyLab/upcxx/docs/implementation-defined.md

     };
     ```

-In addition, the implementation provides the following undocumented,
+In addition, the implementation provides the following unspecified,
 experimental macro:

-  * variant of `upcxx_memberof` for a type `T` that is not standard-layout, but
+  * variant of `upcxx_memberof` that can be used on a type `T` that is either
+    standard-layout (in which case the equivalent, specified `upcxx_memberof`
-    for which the compiler supports `offsetof`:
+    should be used instead), or for which the compiler conditionally supports
+    `offsetof`:

     ```c++
     // Macro: function template syntax used for clarity